-The Board may require an employee upon initial employment, to submit to medical examinations, including a TB test, provided they are based on job-related criteria and comply with ADA and privacy requirements.
-Initial examination will be at the expense of the employee.
+The Board may require an employee upon initial employment to submit to medical examinations, including a TB test, provided they are based on job-related criteria and comply with ADA and privacy requirements.
+OVEC will pay the cost of any medical examination required by it of a job applicant or current employee.